Health Anxiety Test: Are You a Cyberchondriac?

 It is recommended to seek help when:

-- Anxiety persists despite medical reassurance
+- Anxiety persists despite medical reassurances

-- Personal or professional relationships are affected
+- Personal or professional relationships are impacted

 - Avoidance behaviors develop